 ln -srv /a/file /tmp

 And here is result printed back to the standard output:

 '/tmp/file' -> '../a/file'

 Creating symlinks is a great way to simplify your life when writing scripts, dealing with your server file system, or just to create convenient pathways to files you use frequently on various machines.
-And it may be part of your essential maintenance if you use a cloud VPS.
+And it may be part of your essential maintenance if you use a VPS cloud server.